LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: A first attempt at solving ARC tasks with an LLM

-The task of solving the ARC with an LLM necessitates the encoding of two-dimensional (2D) input-output images using a textual representation\footnote{GPT-4 is multimodal, capable of accepting image and text inputs, but as of this writing the image input capability has not yet been released and the output will always remain text-only.}.
+The task of solving the ARC with an LLM necessitates the encoding of two-dimensional (2D) input-output images using a textual representation\footnote{At the time of our research, GPT-4's vision API, which enables the model to accept image inputs, was not yet available.
+Consequently, this paper does not focus on the multimodal capabilities of GPT-4.
+However, we provide glimpses into these capabilities and their potential in Section \ref{sec:future} and Appendix \ref{app:gpt4v}.}.
 A text-encoded ARC task is incorporated into an LLM prompt, which then generates the solution.
 This section proposes a straightforward pipeline and evaluates it before mining the results to understand failure modes.